sigcsets/sigcse2016/authors/workshops.md

 interest, and should provide participants with materials and/or ideas that are immediately useful in the classroom.
 To this end, workshop presenters should provide participants with handouts outlining the workshop material.
-We plan to support a number of workshops involving hands-on computer use by participants.
 All SIGCSE {{site.data.main.year}} workshops will be half-day workshops (3 hours).

 Workshop Proposals undergo review but **not** blind review.
 Proposals are evaluated for **relevance, anticipated interest, quality, and